sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

   show: true
 ---

-Below are Email Deliverability tips and tricks from leading industry experts.
-While none of these are required, they all come highly recommend from SendGrid.
+Below are some email deliverability tips and tricks from leading industry experts.
+While none of these are required, they all come highly recommended from SendGrid.

-Satisfying each of the below conditions are great steps to resolve current or potential issues with email deliverability such as spam folder delivery or blacklisting.
+Satisfying each of the below conditions is a great step toward resolving current or potential issues with email deliverability such as spam folder delivery or blacklisting.

 {% anchor h3 %}
 Who, What, When, Where, Why.